bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 The internet is full of bullet journaling ideas.
 The original website, [bulletjournal.org](https://bulletjournal.com/), is a great resource to learn more about the system.
 You can also find tons of videos on YouTube to help you get ideas and inspiration for your own journal.
 Personally I like to keep things short and simple, but some people like to go all out with decorating their journals and tracking everything you can imagine.
 The great thing about it is that you can set it up however you like and then change it until you figure out works best for you.

-Journaling may not be for everyone, but personally it has improved my life.
+Journaling may not be for everyone, but it has definitely improved my life.
 If you feel like you're getting overwhelmed by the chaos of day-to-day life and are having trouble keeping up with everything, I think you'd be doing yourself a favor to give it a shot.